 Once the fittings and scabbard are complete, the blade is first given the rest of its foundation polish and then the final polish.
 Depending on the condition of the blade, the last used stone (#300, #500, or #700) may be repeated again to check that there are no new scratches from the workshop and then finer and finer stones are used to complete the finish.

 Most of the foundation polish is carried out with natural (or high-quality synthetic) Japanese waterstones which cause the hamon and other steel activity to show up against the body of the blade.
 A Japanese waterstone forms a slurry like fine clay with suspended particles in it, water (sometimes with a little baking soda to combat rust) is used to control its viscosity and how much stays on the stone during use.
 A natural stone gives a nice final finish with a unique look due to its slight variation of hardness and grit size.

 Finishing Polish (Shiage Togi)

 Depending on the steel and the desired look, the final stages may take almost as long as all the other stages together.
 An uchigumori stone is used to bring out all the internal aspects of the steel surface and then small finger stones are used to work over the entire surface again to remove scratches and give an even look.
 Finally sashikomi nugui made from satetsu (iron sand) and clove oil is applied to darken the surface and highlight the edge.
+Sashikomi (差し込み研ぎ) is an older style of polish that is known for its subtlety and honest view of the activity in the steel.
 The blade is carefully cleaned and oiled frequently with a clove oil blend for the first few days and weeks after polishing.